Caltech-IPAC/rapid/docs/source/install/install.rst

-    Users may wish to comment out this portion in the sextractor section of the build script in order to experiment with whether the problem is indeed experienced on their Mac laptop.
+    Users may wish to comment out this portion in the sextractor section of the build script in order to experiment with whether the problem is indeed experienced particularly on their Mac laptop.

 Building C code on Linux machine